carousel/php-design-patterns/clasification.md

 *   extract state into different classes
 *   order of state change
 *   transition to state
+###Strategy (known as policy)
+*   interchangeable algorithms
+*   many related classes differ only in their behavior
+*   change guts
+*   code to an interface (different algorithm implementation?)
+*   key is to design interfaces for strategy and its context
 ###Template Method (algorithm skeleton in a base class)
 ###Visitor (define new operation without changing classes/recursive structure)
 ###Interpreter